havelessbemore/circle-ds/README.md

 ### Common

 The following is common across all collections.
+See the [Collection](./docs/interfaces/Collection.md) interface for more details.

 #### Constructor